HiPhish/fennel-repl.nvim/README.rst

 Setup
 =====

-Execute `:Fennel args...` (e.g. `Fennel love . --repl`) to start the process which exposes a Fennel REPL over its standard IO.
-This command will change in the future!
-For now the REPL must conform to the protocol, but later it will be possible to upgrade the REPL.
+Execute `:Fennel start <fennelprg> <arg>...` (e.g. `Fennel start love .
+--repl`) to start the process which exposes a Fennel REPL over its standard IO.
+This command might change in the future!

 Auto completion
 ===============